Dev Alahan

 Dev Alahan is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Jimmi Harkishin, the character's first appearance was broadcast on 10 November 1999.
-He is the ex-husband of the late Sunita Alahan (Shobna Gulati), husband to Bernie Winter (Jane Hazlegrove) and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett/Adam Hussain) and Asha Alahan (Tanisha Gorey).
-And Shareen.
+He is the ex-husband of Sunita Alahan (Shobna Gulati), husband to Bernie Winter (Jane Hazlegrove) and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett/Adam Hussain) and Asha Alahan (Tanisha Gorey).
+It is suggested that Alahan has fathered children other than these, with one of them named Shareen.
 Harkishin took breaks from the role on several occasions including in 2004, 2015, 2019 and 2025.

 Development

 Casting

 In December 2004, it was announced that Harkishin had decided to take a break from Coronation Street following revelations about his private life.
 A spokesperson for Granada said Harkishin had been granted indefinite leave to sort out his "problems" and had their full support.
 A decade later, Harkishin asked for an extended break from the soap, departing on 13 February 2015 and returning on 1 June of that year.
 On 6 April 2019, it was announced that Harkishin would take a two-month break.
 In February 2025, it was announced that Harkishin would be taking another temporary break from the soap in order to go travelling for his 25th year on the soap.
 In the storyline, Dev goes to India to be with his family after his aunt Gita has a fall, and his partner Bernie Winter (Jane Hazlegrove) offers to go with him, although it was hinted that she may not.